Flybe (1979–2020): Embraer 175

-In 2020 Flybe's nine E175 were transferred to various lessors when they collapsed.
-Six of the aircraft that had been acquired brand new fell into the hands of a Bermudan company by the name Flybe leasing, with one other going to CAW Finance Corp.
+In 2020 Flybe's nine E175s were transferred to various lessors when they collapsed.
+Six of the new aircraft which had been acquired went to a company in Bermuda called Flybe Leasing, with CAW Finance Corp acquiring another one.

 Embraer 195

 The airline placed an order for 14 Embraer 195 aircraft in June 2005, plus options on an additional 12 aircraft, making it the type's worldwide launch customer.
-This was followed in the same month by the conversion of four existing Bombardier Dash 8 Q400 options into firm orders, bringing its fleet of Q400s to 45 when delivered.
-Flybe received its first 118-seat Embraer 195 in September 2006, and the aircraft began to replace its existing BAe 146s, completing the fleet rationalisation started in 2003.
-The E-195s were fitted with a Head-up Guidance System (HGS) and configured to offer single-class service.
+In the same month, four existing Bombardier Dash 8 Q400 options were converted into firm orders; after delivery its fleet of Q400s numbered 45.
+Flybe received its first 118-seat Embraer 195 in September 2006, and the aircraft began to replace its existing BAe 146s, completing the fleet rationalisation which was started in 2003.
+The E-195s were fitted with a head-up guidance system (HGS) and configured to offer single-class service.

-In 2018, Flybe completed a review of its future fleet, the Bombardier Q400 would remain its core aircraft; all nine of its E195 aircraft would be withdrawn by 2020 but a number of E175s would be retained for busier routes.
+In 2018, Flybe completed a review of its future fleet deciding that the Bombardier Q400 would continue to be its core aircraft; all nine of its E195 aircraft were to be withdrawn by 2020 but some E175s would be retained for busier routes.
 On 3 April 2019, Flybe confirmed its intention to withdraw six of its E195s in 2019 and the remainder in 2020; its bases at Cardiff and Doncaster would be closed and these destinations served by Q400s from other bases.

 The last Embraer 195 was retired and returned to its lessor on 24 February 2020.

 Historical fleet

-Flybe had in the past operated a wide variety of aircraft, including: